JorgeRojas827/rt-todo/README.md

 # rt-todo
-A personal project for practice purposes
+A personal project for practice purposes.